JonathanSwindell/Multiplayer-Web-Snake/README.md

 # Snakez
+# HTML and Javascript implementation of the Snake Arcade game

-This game was programmed during one day at a hackathon in Huntsville Alabama. http://www.hackhsv.com
+In high school my team and I programmed this game during one day at a hackathon in Huntsville Alabama. http://www.hackhsv.com

+We won 3rd place in the hackathon.

 The arcade classic snake with a multiplayer twist.